hexbatch/apple-core/core-docs/step-4-actions/actions-api.md

 # Actions

-Actions have an owner, version, name, target, lifecycle, recipient, charge, options,script
+Actions have an owner, version, name, target, lifecycle, recipient, charge, options,remote

 actions can be attached to multiple different attributes